keygen-sh/keygen-relay/SPEC.md

 **Synopsis:** `relay` is a small command line utility that distributes license files to nodes on a local network.

+## Background

+Relay was born out of a limitation in Keygen — and really, a limitation in all licensing APIs — the limitation being that implementing a node-based licensing model, e.g. floating licenses, is hard in an air-gapped or otherwise offline environment using an external API, due to the nature of APIs needing an internet connection.
+Whether self-hosting Keygen EE, or using Keygen Cloud, the issue remains the same.

+Since Keygen is an API, it can't communicate to the nodes inside these isolated environments, and that means it can't easily track which nodes and being used and which nodes are not.
+It also has no visibility into how many nodes there are currently vs how many nodes are allowed in total.
+Some vendors may be able to whitelist Keygen in the customer's firewall, but that's rare.

+In the past, we've seen workarounds for this problem.
+Most of them consist of using an intermediary between the offline world and the online world — typically a mobile device or a tablet.
+In this case, the intermediary acts on behalf of the offline node, activating it via an online portal, and passing on a signed payload, e.g. a license file, for verification.

+As an alternative, some customers have even asked if they can self-host Keygen on-premise for customers — but that's inherently unsafe, since customers would have full access to Keygen, thus access to granting themselves licenses, adjusting policy rules, etc.

+While the aforementioned intermediary-based workaround can work — it's brittle.
+And it requires human intervention, which just doesn't really work in the age of cloud computing and autoscaling.
+For example, you couldn't use this workaround to license an on-premise server, where you wanted to only allow the customer to use 20 concurrent processes at one time — it just wouldn't be feasible to ask a human to hop on their phone and activate nodes in an autoscaling k8s cluster as it autoscales.

+Thus, the idea for Relay was born — a bridge between Keygen and the offline universe.

 ## Distribution

 Relay will be distributed as a standalone cross-platform binary.